 and learning, scholarship, and service.

-- Proficiency in common internet tools and learning management
+- Proficiency in common internet tools, Word, Excel, and

-- Must reside in and be eligible to work in the United
+- Must reside and be eligible to work in the United States.

 Materials needed for submission: